 Of course, as all followers of Uphill Athlete know, there is no one magic-bullet workout.
-I like to think of fitness as a brick wall, each daily workout being one brick, and the strength of the wall coming from the strength of all the bricks together, how strong each brick is, that they were laid carefully together, interlocking, and not randomly thrown together into a pile.
+I like to think of fitness as a brick wall, each daily workout being one brick, and the strength of the wall coming from the strength of all the bricks together—how strong each brick is and that they were laid together carefully, interlocking, not randomly thrown into a pile.

 Uphill Athlete No Gear Strength Circuit

-Unweighted walking lunges 20 steps per side.
-For extra challenge, walk it backwards as well.
+- Unweighted walking lunges: 20 steps per side.
+For extra challenge, walk it backward as well.

-30 sec side plank static hold (no weight).
-For added challenge lift the upper leg up and extend it.
+- Side plank: 30 seconds.
+Static hold, no weight.
+For added challenge, lift the upper leg up and extend it.

 No Gear Strength Workout

-10x/side Lunges with backpack on or weight (rock, waterjug, your dog, etc).
+Do these with a backpack on or holding a weight (rock, water jug, your dog, etc.).
 On the return, push explosively back to the standing position.

-10x strict sit ups.
-To make this harder hold a weight to your chest, or, if your neck and upper back muscles are well-trained, hold it the weight on top of your head.
-The goal is to use enough resistance that you could do 15–20, not that you could do 50+.
+To make this harder, hold a weight to your chest or, if your neck and upper back muscles are well trained, hold the weight on top of your head.
+The goal is to use enough resistance that you could do 15–20 reps (not 50+ reps).

-Our “strict sit-up” is done with a straight back, no curling or crunching which compresses the discs in your spine.
-And it works far more than the Abdominus Rectus.
-Count the External Obliques, Latissimus Dorsi, Serratus, Pec Major, and of course the hip flexors as being trained.
+Our “strict sit-up” is done with a straight back, no curling or crunching, which compresses the discs in your spine.
+And it works far more than just the rectus abdominis: the external obliques, latissimus dorsi, serratus, pec major, and of course the hip flexors get trained as well.

-10x Strict Pushups with strict form and slow lower with elbows tracking backwards, parallel to your torso.
+Do these with strict form and lower slowly, elbows tracking backward parallel to your torso.

-The “strict push-up” involves all of the same core musculature needed for a plank, plus the pectorals, triceps, and—for climbers—the all important and often over-looked deltoids, the meat of your shoulder.
-Keeping the elbows tracking straight back is one of the easiest ways to ensure you aren’t cross-loading your elbow joint, which can strain the joint.
-This exercise also compliments how we’ll train the shoulders and arms with the hindu push-up, or the harder version, the super push-up, to follow.
+The “strict push-up” involves all of the same core musculature needed for a plank, plus the pectorals, triceps, and—for climbers—the all-important and often overlooked deltoids, the meat of your shoulders.
+Keeping the elbows tracking straight back is one of the easiest ways to ensure you aren’t cross-loading your elbow joints, which can strain the joint.
+This exercise also complements how you’ll train the shoulders and arms with the Hindu push-up (or the harder version, the super push-up) to follow.

-10x Goblet or Backpack Squats.
-For a Goblet Squat hold a weight of any kind in front of your chest.
-For a Backpack Squat, put your backpack on backwards, with the weight (sack of the pack) in front of you.
+For a goblet squat, hold a weight of any kind in front of your chest.
+For a backpack squat, put your backpack on backward, with the weight (sack of the pack) in front of you.
 Hands rest on the pack.
 For full squats you want to get low, rear all the way down if you can.
-Keep your back straight and very! active.
+Keep your back straight and very active.
 Slow lower.

-Squats, and all the variations, are the king of lower-body exercise.
-A properly executed squat works most of the body from the calves to the triceps and most everything in between, I won’t try to list all the muscles that are trained here.
-For no-gear strength workouts 80% of the time, I opt for the Goblet Squat style.
+Squats, and all their variations, are the king of lower-body exercise.
+A properly executed squat works most of the body from the calves to the triceps and most everything in between.
+I won’t even try to list all the muscles that are trained here.
+For about 80 percent of my no gear strength workouts, I opt for the goblet squat style.
 I like this because it trains the all-important postural muscles in my back and, most importantly, it’s simple to execute.
 Just grab a stone and go.

-10x Hindu Push Ups.
-Get in a Downward Dog position and do a push-up while keeping your rear-end up and legs straight.
-Swoop your chest down, almost brushing the floor, and end in a “Cobra Pose”, rock back into the Downward Dog position.
+Get in a downward dog position and do a push-up while keeping your rear end up and legs straight.
+Swoop your chest down, almost brushing the floor, and end in a “cobra pose.”
+Then rock back into the downward dog position.
 Elbows track along the torso to stay aligned.
-The “Super Push-Up” version of this reverses the exact same movement to return to the starting Downward Dog as opposed to simply rocking back up into Down Dog.
+The “super push-up” version of this reverses the exact same movement to return to the starting downward dog as opposed to simply rocking back up into it.

-Hindu and Super Push-ups are the best floor exercises I’ve found that works much of your upper body plus adds mobility.
-Google the two variations if you’re unclear on how to do this.
-Like the Squat, this exercise works the entire upper body complex of muscles, too many to list.
+Hindu and super push-ups are the best floor exercises I’ve found that work much of your upper body while also adding mobility.
+Google the two variations if you’re unclear on how to do them.
+Like the squat does for the lower body, this exercise works the entire upper-body complex of muscles—too many to list here.